 The winter can be a time for hikers and backpackers to prepare for when the snow melts on the trails.

 The winter months can be a slow time for hikers and backpackers.
-Except for those who snowshoe, pursue mountaineering, or other winter sports, the casual fair-weather hiker may prefer to hang up the boots for the season and wait for spring.
-However, there are some things that hikers can do to get ready for March or April when the snow thaws.
+Except for those who snowshoe, pursue mountaineering or other winter sports, the casual fair-weather hiker may prefer to hang up the boots for the season and wait for spring.
+However, it is worth it to keep in shape during the winter months.
+There are some things that hikers can do to get ready for March or April when the snow thaws.

 Get Physically Fit to Hike

 Physical fitness is important no matter what season it is, as it promotes a healthy lifestyle, controls weight, and feels good.
 Hikers can utilize exercises or sports that increase the heart rate and benefit the cardiovascular system.
 Some ideas include:

 - Using an exercise bike, treadmill, or elliptical machine at the gym or workout room.